quicwg/base-drafts/draft-ietf-quic-http.md

 server's preference (with the first value being the most preferred version).

 QUIC versions are four-octet sequences with no additional constraints on format.
-Versions containing octets not allowed in tokens ({{!RFC7230}}, Section 3.2.6) MUST be encoded using the hexidecimal representation.
+Versions containing octets not allowed in tokens (tchar, {{!RFC7230}}, Section 3.2.6) MUST be encoded using the hexadecimal representation.
 Versions containing only octets allowed in tokens MAY be encoded using either representation.

 On receipt of an Alt-Svc header indicating QUIC support, a client MAY attempt to establish a QUIC connection on the indicated port and, if successful, send HTTP